TikTok video shows chaos at Toronto Pearson baggage claim | News

 TikTok video shows chaos at Toronto Pearson baggage claim

-Travel delays in recent weeks have plagued Toronto Pearson, and now there appears to be chaos in the baggage claim.
+Travel delays in recent weeks have plagued Toronto Pearson — Canada’s biggest and busiest airport — and now there appears to be chaos in the baggage claim.

 TikTok videos shared earlier this week show tons of bags piled up at Toronto Pearson’s Terminal 3 baggage claim.